-This late summer survey was performed under very low flow conditions in the Mangawhero Stream some 105 days after a significant fresh in this stream.
-The stream was slightly cloudy and brownish in appearance upstream of the wastewater treatment plant's outfall, whereas in the absence of any wastes discharge the appearance was slightly cloudy but uncoloured at the swifter, very low flowing, harder substrate of site 5 below the Mangawharawhara Stream confluence where there were thin beds of aquatic vegetation only at the margins of the stream channel.
-Stream water temperatures ranged from 15.3°C to 16.7°C during this late morning survey.
-Thin periphyton mats but no moss were present at site 1 and mats were patchy at site 5.
-Filamentous green algal growth was patchy at both site 1 and site 5, with aquatic weed at the edges of sites 1 & 5.
-Moss was also patchy on the streambed at site 5.
+This late summer survey was performed under very low flow conditions in the Mangawhero Stream some 35 days after a significant fresh in this stream.
+The stream was dirty and brownish in appearance upstream of the wastewater treatment plant's outfall, where there was patchy aquatic vegetation at the stream margins.
+However, in the absence of any wastes discharge the appearance was slightly cloudy but uncoloured at the swifter, low flowing, harder substrate of site 5 below the Mangawharawhara Stream confluence where there were sparse beds of aquatic vegetation only at the margins of the stream channel.
+Stream water temperatures ranged from 15.4°C to 15.8°C during this mid-morning survey.
+Thin periphyton mats and patchy moss but no filamentous algae were present at site 1 and mats, filamentous green algal growth, and moss were patchy at site 5, with aquatic weed at the edges of sites 1 & 5.
 No 'sewage fungus' was noticeable on the hard substrate at either of the two sites.

-A very low recession flow ( $0.54~\text{m}^3/\text{sec}$ ) was recorded in the Waingongoro River at Eltham Road at the time of the survey which occurred 20 days after a fresh in excess of three times median flow and seven times median flow.
+A very low recession flow (0.45 m3/sec) was recorded in the Waingongoro River at Eltham Road at the time of the survey which occurred 34 days after a fresh in excess of three times median flow and 51 days after a fresh in excess of seven times median flow.
 The river was clear and uncoloured upstream of the Mangawhero Stream confluence and also downstream of the confluence and at Stuart Road (site 8) during a very dry period.
-The river flow was much lower than the average mean monthly flow ( $1.41~\text{m}^3/\text{sec}$ ) for February but in excess of the minimum mean monthly flow (390~L/sec).
-River temperatures ranged from $17.1^{\circ}\text{C}$ to $17.3^{\circ}\text{C}$ at sites 6, 7, and 8 at the time of this mid morning survey.
-Patchy periphyton mats were recorded at all three sites, patchy filamentous algae only at site 7, and patchy moss was found only at site 8.
+The river flow was much lower than the average mean monthly flow (1.40 m3/sec) for February but slightly in excess of the minimum mean monthly flow (0.390m3/sec) for the period 1975 to 2013.
+River temperatures ranged from 16.4°C to 17.1°C at sites 6, 7, and 8 at the time of this late morning survey.
+Thin periphyton mats and patchy filamentous algae were recorded at all three sites and patchy moss was found only at site 8.